 As we spend more time with our customers, we find that certain questions around kombucha benefits frequently pop up.
 We recently looked at the amount of alcohol in kombucha, but we’re just as commonly asked about the amount of caffeine that kombucha contains.
-So we turned to Real Kombucha founder, David Begg, to try to get a better understanding.
+So we turned to REAL Kombucha founder, David Begg, to get a better understanding.

 OK, let’s try and get to the bottom of this.
 There are lots of differing views out there, but the simple answer is, “Yes… but not that much.”

 Let’s look at this in a bit more detail.

 One of the biggest issues is the enormously wide variance in the caffeine content of different coffees, teas and other caffeine-containing foodstuffs.
 You also have to take into account the big impact that different processing methods have on the resultant brews.
 With coffee, the caffeine content varies based on the source of the coffee beans, roasting, storage and preparation (brewing and filtering).
 The same also applies to tea; the sourcing of the leaf, the cutting, drying, processing and steeping of it all have an impact on the caffeine content.

 And all of that is generally before it has even reached the shop.
 For a good example of the continued confusion surrounding this issue, take a look at the amount of caffeine in a high street coffee shop espresso.
 From chain to chain, this can vary anywhere between 48-317mg per serving!
 To say that caffeine in many consumer drinks is an unregulated issue would be an understatement.
 (For more on this issue, check out this paper.)

 For these reasons, it’s clearly very difficult to give a definitive, scientific answer to the question how much caffeine kombucha contains.